optimization-for-data-driven-science/RIFLE/README.md

 In the following figure, we compare the performance of RIFLE with MissForest and MICE (two popular imputers) in terms of Normalized Root Mean-Squared Error (NMRSE).
 We count the number of features each one of these methods have a better performance for imputing them.
 RIFLE has a better performance compared to two other methods, especially when the proportion of missing values is higher.

 ![Alt text](Counts.png?raw=true "Counts")
-*Figure 2: Performance Comparison of RIFLE, MICE and MissForest on four UCI datasets: Parkinson, Spam, Wave Energy Converter, and Breast Cancer.
+*Figure 2: Performance Comparison of RIFLE, MICE and MissForest on four UCI datasets: [Parkinson](https://archive.ics.uci.edu/ml/datasets/parkinsons), [Spam](https://archive.ics.uci.edu/ml/datasets/spambase), [Wave Energy Converter](https://archive.ics.uci.edu/ml/datasets/Wave+Energy+Converters), and [Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Prognostic)).
 For each dataset we count the number of features that each method has a better performance over other two methods.*

 ## Sensitivity of RIFLE to Proportion of Missing Values and Number of Samples:
 In the next figure, we can observe that performance of RIFLE is less sensitive to the proportion of missing values compared to other state-of-the-art approaches including MIDA, KNN Imputer, Amelia, MICE, MissForest and Mean Imputer.